 Listen twice as much as you speak

-By trying so hard to find something to say, we put pressure on ourselves to carry a conversation and will get anxious when there is a pause.
+By trying so hard to find something to say, we put pressure on ourselves to carry a conversation and end up getting anxious when there’s a pause.
 But silence can leave ’em intrigued.
-It can make others feel heard, and it means less work for you if socially awkward.
-In her book, How to Listen so People Can Talk, Becky Harling shares some good listening advice and has a chapter about asking great questions.
+It can make others feel heard, and it means less work for you, if you feel socially awkward.
+In her book, How to Listen so People Can Talk, Becky Harling shares some good listening advice and has a chapter on asking great questions.

 Practice by taking an acting improv class.